Sing on Pitch: 3 Exercises to Make It Happen Every Time

-One of the most common problems beginning singers face is learning to sing on pitch.
+One of the most common problems beginning singers face is learning how to sing on pitch.

 But learning how to sing in tune is not always easy, even when if you have an amazing musical ear.

 But why is that?
 “I know I have a good ear”, you may say, “but why can’t I sing in tune?”

 If you have a hard time hitting the right notes, or figuring out how to sing a note on pitch, just know that singing off key doesn’t necessarily mean you’re tone deaf.

 There are lots of reasons you may not sing on pitch.